AIDS, Aifa postpones decision on the free use of PrEP, the anti-HIV drug: petition from the associations-breakinglatest.news-Breaking Latest News

 The topic of drug reimbursement came to the head office for the first time Pricing and reimbursement committee of the Italian Medicines Agency, whose task is to define the purchase price of the drug by our Health Service, to then be negotiated with the manufacturing companies.
 But the decisive step was missing: the suspension was established last Thursday 23 March by the Price and Reimbursement Committee of the Italian Medicines Agency.

-The Aifa Technical-Scientific Commissionwhich certifies safety, indications for use and reimbursement of medicines, had in fact already given its go-ahead and it is not clear why the free pill was stopped.
+The Aifa Technical-Scientific Commissionwhich certifies safety, indications for use and reimbursement of medicines, had already given its go-ahead and it is not clear why the free pill was stopped.

+The former mayor of Verona Tosi says that calling oneself a fascist is not a crime: “I feel a little bit about it”

 The form of prevention par excellence against HIV is always the condom, but it has been shown that this drug is just as effective in negative people as protection.
 “In Africa, the category most at risk of contracting HIV is precisely young women, and they are vulnerable people who do not have the possibility of requiring a condom during sexual intercourse.
-Even here in Italy, still today many women who come to the test they tell us that they would have liked to use a condom, but their partner didn’t want to.
-So PrEP is an extra tool,” he explained in an interview with Fanpage.it Valeria CalvinoVice President of Anlaids,
+Even here in Italy, still today many women who come to the test they tell us that they would have liked to use a condom, but the partner didn’t want to.
+So PrEP is one more tool, “he explained in an interview with Fanpage.it Valeria CalvinoVice President of Anlaids,

 The point is that at the moment in Italy the pill is not passed by the National Health Service: in pharmacies a pack of 30 tablets costs about 60 euros.